 The world is opinionated.
 You are opinionated and I am opinionated.
-The kid who took birth in the modern world and is feeding on the internet is opinionated and the kid who has learned the rules of life in a government school located on a dirt road somewhere in the Thar Desert near India-Pakistan border is also opinionated.
-Our politicians sitting at top government positions are biased and so are our journalists, even though their job asks them not to be.
-Even the illiterate is opinionated on whether Allopathy is good or Ayurvedic treatment, whether BJP should form the government or Congress, whether Brahmins are god-like or oppressors of the past, whether Dalits are rich or poor.
-Wherever you look, a perspective will be there, an opinion already shaped.
-Whether it is based on rationality, word of mouth, trust-based, or egocentric, it doesn’t matter.
+The kid who took birth in the modern world and is feeding on the internet is opinionated.
+The kid who has learned the rules of life in a government school located on a dirt road somewhere in the Thar Desert near India-Pakistan border is also opinionated.
+Our politicians sitting at top government positions are biased and so are our journalists.
+Even the illiterate is opinionated on whether Allopathy is good or Ayurvedic treatment, whether BJP should form the government or Congress, whether Brahmins are equal to them, God-like, or oppressors of the past, whether Dalits can become equal to the rest or not.
+Wherever you look, a perspective will be there and an opinion already shaped.
+Whether it is based on rationality, word of mouth, trust, or ego, it doesn’t matter.
 What matters is the opinion that may hurt, offend, or make you proud!

 In the modern world, with Facebook, Twitter, LinkedIn, Instagram, WordPress, Reddit, and many other platforms that have already filled the rim of the cup of our social life, we can’t help but express ourselves, our thoughts on all these platforms to keep a space, to build an identity, and to remain relevant in the modern world.
 Well, some people like to share opinions every day, and some like to share only when Pokemon Go becomes famous, Ice bucket challenge is happening, on terrorist attacks in Paris or some important first world city, Mother’s Day, Father’s Day, Independence Day and anything that maintains the cool quotient.
 But the big point is that everyone is writing, posting photos, and sharing videos, gifs, and other’s opinions.
 As a writer and an active social media enthusiast, I can guarantee that whatever you do on social media, it is definitely going to create mixed responses.
 Some of them will be visible in an instant and some will be reflected only in a span of time after perhaps, tens or hundreds of your posts.
 Actually, when you do anything on social media, you are letting others judge you, and it is not possible that someone won’t think that you are a bitch.
 Even now, someone who is reading this article might be thinking, ‘what shit!’